wagnerjfr/web-http-socket-server-task-manager-docker/README.md

 wfranchi@computer:~$ curl -d TaskHello -d World http://localhost:8000
 Result: Hello World; Executed in: 0,00s
 ```
+Just two parameters are allowed: `-d <task name> -d <parameter values>`.

+If you want to pass more parameter values one suggestion is to use key delimiter like comma `,`.

 ## Running the web servers in Docker containers

 ### 1. Download the project